bids-standard/BEP028_BIDSprov/examples/dcm2niix_1/README.md

 # BIDS Prov example for `dcm2niix`

-This example aim at showing provenance traces from a DICOM to Nifti conversion, performed by `dcm2niix` on a Linux-based (Fedora) operating system.
+This example aims at showing provenance traces from a DICOM to Nifti conversion, performed by `dcm2niix` on a Linux-based (Fedora) operating system.

 ## Overview

-> [!NOTE] We use the single file `prov/dcm2niix.prov.jsonld` to store all provenance traces relative to the conversion steps.
+We use the single file `prov/dcm2niix.prov.jsonld` to store all provenance traces relative to the conversion steps.

-After conversion, and adding the provenance traces, the resulting directory tree looks like this:
+After conversion, and adding provenance traces, the resulting directory tree looks like this:

 ```
 prov/